guidotheelen/BTD/README.md

 # Beyond the Doors

 This repository contains the source for the "Beyond the Doors" static site.
-The project explores psychedelic journeys and includes pages describing the mission, methods and ways to get in touch.
+The project explores psychedelic journeys and includes pages describing the mission, methods, a preparation guide, and ways to get in touch.

 ## Pages